insidae/website/content/29-07-2020/index.md

 <!--- NOTE: I'm still fortunate enough to work remotely, but people are no longer being sensible re: Covid-19 --->

-Does anyone ever spontaneously decide to write a novel?
+Have you ever spontaneously decided to write a novel?

-I imagine focus and determination are needed, maybe even stubbornness and ambition, but spontaneity?
+I've been an avid reader all my life, but had never considered writing a book before.
+The only thing I've written since leaving school has been code and the odd bit of copy for a website.
 Anyway, here we are.
 I spontaneously decided to start writing a novel last year.

 Even acknowledging it here still seems ridiculous, but I was turning thirty and it got me thinking about what I'd achieved so far in life (in the way only a scary milestone can do).